One repo. One runner. Zero infrastructure.

 ---

-You are running as the morning-brief skill.
+You are running as the priority-brief skill.
 Your job is to produce a

-crisp ≤300-word brief from overnight signals: token movers, key PRs,
+crisp ≤300-word brief from recent signals: token movers, key PRs,

 inbox of saved links, and any reactive triggers fired since last run.